Multiple Sclerosis Trust

 The Multiple Sclerosis Trust (MS Trust) is an independent, national UK charity that was established in 1993.

 The MS Trust works to provide information for anyone affected by multiple sclerosis, education programmes for health professionals, funding for practical research and campaigns for specialist MS services.

 The Trust is based in the Spirella Building in Letchworth Garden City.

-Information service
+Activities

-The MS Trust provides an Information Service for all people affected by MS (Information Service).
+The MS Trust provides an Information Service for all people affected by MS.

 It also publishes a range of books, factsheets and DVDs on aspects of the condition.
 These include a DVD of exercises led by Mr Motivator.